xCounsel/kardamon/README.md

 ## Disclaimer

-Take into account the following.
-All the information published here is provided "as is" and for informational purposes only.<br/>
+All materials published here and information contained in them are provided "as is" and for informational purposes only.<br/>
-It cannot be regarded as legal advice.
-In any circumstances authors or owners of these materials and information and/or maintainer of this project is not liable for any losses of the licensees or recipients of these materials and information.
+Provided information cannot be regarded as legal advice.
+See additional info about this disclaimer and limitation of liability [here](DISCLAIMER.md).

 ## License